awsdocs/aws-php-developers-guide/doc_source/kinesis-firehose-example-delivery-stream.md

 }
 ```

-## List Existing Delivery Streams Connected to Kinesis Data Streams<a name="list-existing-delivery-streams-connected-to-aks"></a>
+## List existing delivery streams connected to Kinesis Data Streams<a name="list-existing-delivery-streams-connected-to-aks"></a>

 To list all the existing Kinesis Data Firehose delivery streams sending data to Kinesis Data Streams, use the [ListDeliveryStreams](https://docs.aws.amazon.com/firehose/latest/APIReference/API_ListDeliveryStreams.html) operation\.